lampeh/CoverLock/README.md

 -----
 - Configurable delay and other preferences
 - Un-register sensor listener on lock, re-register on screen on event (optional, might save battery)
+- FULL_WAKE_LOCK is deprecated but ACQUIRE_CAUSES_WAKEUP does not work with PARTIAL_WAKE_LOCK.
+Ignore, Retry?

 Limitations: